Fiscal and military policy, taxation and the budget process in government (Formerly GOVT 462).

 In order to provide the student with a practical perspective on budgeting, 4 Excel assignments are due throughout the course.
 They are designed to hone the budgetary skills required for public budgeting and cover a variety of topics, including break-even analysis, fixed/variable costs, ratio analysis, future value of money, and adjust revenue for inflation.
 The student must use Excel to complete these assignments.

-The student will complete the Budget Project in 3 parts: Government Agency or Organization Name Submission, Outline, and Final Draft.
-The student will select a local city or county government, a state agency or a nonprofit organization (except schools systems or districts), and prepare an analysis of its budgeting procedures.
+The student will evaluate and explain the role of budgeting in the administration of a selected government or non-profit organizations.
 The student must discuss in detail the process for preparing and approving his/her organization's budget and identify the top 3–5 things this organization can/should do to improve its budget process.
-Most of the information will come from reviewing the budget documentation the student collects from interviews with key participants and website analyses.
-For larger organizations, the student may want to focus on 1–2 departments.
-The student will submit an outline of his/her approved organization, and then will use instructor feedback for his/her final draft.
-There is a minimum requirement of 2,500 words, and the student must cite in current APA format at least 5 scholarly sources that are no more than 5 years old.
-This assignment must be submitted via SafeAssign.
+This submission must be a minimum of 2,500 words, and the student must cite in current APA format at least 5 scholarly sources that are no more than 5 years old.
+This assignment must be submitted via Turnitin.

-The student is required to complete 2 closed-book quizzes, which will consist of 20 randomized multiple-choice and 2 essay questions, and have a 1-hour time limit.
-Quizzes will test the student on his/her knowledge of budgetary terms and acronyms, as well as budgetary methodology.
+The student is required to complete 2 open-book quizzes in the assigned Module: Week, which will consist of 20 randomized multiple-choice, true/false, and 2 essay questions.
+Quizzes will test the student on his/her knowledge of budgetary terms, course content, as well as budgetary methodology.
+The student will have 1 hour to complete each quiz.